 Also, be wary of any warranty not directly backed by the manufacturer.
-If you’re not sure, or if you can’t get a straight answer, get a second opinion and take your time in making a decision.
+If you’re not sure or can’t get a straight answer, get a second opinion and take your time to make a decision.

-We all make assumptions from time to time, but when you’re dealing with your long-term hearing health, it’s best to be as inquisitive as possible.
+We all make assumptions occasionally, but it’s best to be as curious as possible when you’re dealing with your long-term hearing health.

 The six largest hearing aid manufacturers invest heavily in research and development (R&D).
-A consequence of sustained R&D is constantly evolving technologies that take time and money for practitioners to keep up-to-date with.
-For example, every manufacturer has product updates and new additions to their portfolios every year and their own proprietary fitting software for audiologists to keep pace with.
+A consequence of sustained R&D is constantly evolving technologies that take time and money for practitioners to keep up-to-date.
+For example, every manufacturer has product updates and new additions to their portfolios every year and their proprietary fitting software for audiologists to learn.

-If you have any questions about good value hearing aids speak to someone at one of our clinics in Auckland today.
+If you have any questions about good value hearing aids, speak to someone today at one of our clinics.